isabella232/media-analytics.en-1/help/sdk-implement/validation/test2-media-interrupt.md

     On returning from background, content playback should resume.

-1. **Play main content video for at least 5 minutes uninterrupted**
+1. **Play main content media for at least 5 minutes uninterrupted**

     For call parameters and metadata, see [Test Call Details.](/help/sdk-implement/validation/test-call-details.md)

-1. **Close video player**
+1. **Close media player**

-    No additional tracking calls should fire after video player is closed.
+    No additional tracking calls should fire after the media player is closed.